luslab/oz-bulk-rnaseq/G. Read Quantification.md

 ```
 Raphaelle runs htseq on each sample from each time point separately to create one output table per sample.
 The output of these are then loaded into the R script **SVD_analysis.Rmd** script where we run the Differential Gene Expression & Visualisation steps.
 This logs read counts, filters out low read counts & normalises read counts.
 She then runs heirachical clustering, PCA & SVD

-This output can then be analysed for differential expression using edgeR or DESeq2 (see next chapter)
+This merged output can then be analysed for differential expression using edgeR or DESeq2 (see next chapter)

 ## QoRTs
 ml QoRTs